register-dynamics/register-dynamics.co.uk/jobs/index.md

   level: 2
   text: Roles we are hiring for
 - template: content
+  content: |-
-  content: "These are the current vacancies and jobs that we are hiring for.
-To apply
-    simply send us your CV along with a cover letter/email telling us why you think you'd be a good fit for us and for the role. \n\nSend your CV to <a href=\"mailto:hello@register-dynamics.co.uk\">hello@register-dynamics.co.uk</a>
+    These are the current vacancies and jobs that we are hiring for.
+To apply simply send us your CV along with a cover letter/email telling us why you think you'd be a good fit for us and for the role.

-    and it'll be picked up by <a href=\"{{ '/authors/andy-bennett' | prepend: site.baseurl }}\">Andy Bennett</a> or <a href=\"{{ '/authors/simon-worthington' | prepend: site.baseurl }}\">Simon Worthington</a>.
-If you've got the sort of skills and experience the role is looking for, we'll get in touch to arrange an interview in our London offce or via video call.\n\nIf you want to see the sort of projects you'll be working on, check out <a href=\"{{ '/case-studies' | prepend: site.baseurl }}\">the interesting work we've done</a>.\n\nIf you don't see a role that's right for you now, we may still be excited to hear from you!
-[Drop us a message]() and tell us why you think you should join us."
+    Send your CV to <a href="mailto:hello@register-dynamics.co.uk">hello@register-dynamics.co.uk</a> and it'll be picked up by <a href="{{ '/authors/andy-bennett' | prepend: site.baseurl }}">Andy Bennett</a> or <a href="{{ '/authors/simon-worthington' | prepend: site.baseurl }}">Simon Worthington</a>.
+If you've got the sort of skills and experience the role is looking for, we'll get in touch to arrange an interview in our London offce or via video call.

+    If you want to see the sort of projects you'll be working on, check out <a href="{{ '/case-studies' | prepend: site.baseurl }}">the interesting work we've done</a>.
 - template: listing
   source: jobs
   columns: 3